Mucyosoda/kanbanBoard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Poke-Dex
+# kanbanBoard

-> Poke-Dex is an API based webapp that displays cards containing information (like their image, type and location) about different pokemon.
+> kanbanBoard is an API based webapp that displays cards containing information (like their image, type and location) about different pokemon.
 This is a single-page application(SPA) which contains the home page and comments modal pop-ups.